ltw-webdev-4/curriculum/pattern-library-set-up.md

     lines:
       - num: 2
         text: |
           Patternbot will use the `fontUrl` to make sure all the type in the builtin patterns is rendered in the correct font family.
-It will also use the weights and styles provided by Google Fonts to display in the pattern library.
+It will also use the weights and styles provided by the font service to display in the pattern library.
     after: |
       **Make sure the first set of triple dashes (`---`) touches the top of your file—it should be the very first thing.**

-      *This URL is the stuff inside the `href="…"` attribute of the `<link>` tag that Google Fonts gives you.*
+      *This URL is the stuff inside the `href="…"` attribute of the `<link>` tag that Google/Typekit gives you.*

   - title: "Drop it into Patternbot"
     before: |